 I see the direct causal connection between this universal misandry and real male disadvantage.

-Give a dog a bad name and you may be inclined to whip him harder – and that’s why men are treated six times more harshly in the criminal justice system (Ref.).
+Give a dog a bad name and you may be inclined to whip him harder – and that’s why men are treated perhaps around 3.6 times more harshly in the criminal justice system.

-Give a dog a bad name and he will not be regarded highly in society – and that may be why men commit suicide 3.5 times more often than women.
+Give a dog a bad name and he will not be regarded highly in society – and that may be why men commit suicide 3 to 4 times more often than women.

 Give a dog a bad name and it is so much easier to ignore the fact that men are the overwhelming majority of deaths in war, deaths at work, violent deaths in general, violence in general, homelessness, premature death from disease, etc.

-Give men a bad name and it is easier to pretend that, when men work more to earn money for women to spend, it’s a great privilege for men and a great disadvantage to women called the “pay gap”.
+Give men a bad name and it is easier to pretend that, when men work more hours to earn money to support their families, it’s a great privilege for men and a great disadvantage to women called the “pay gap”.